crypto-ali/oxen-snode-monitor/README.md

 # Simple Loki Service Node Monitor and Email Alert Script

-A simple script to easily monitor your Loki Service Node.
+A simple script to easily monitor your Loki Service Nodes.
 If your service node's last accepted uptime proof becomes older than 66 minutes, the script will email you an alert.
 The script is currently set to check your node's uptime proof age every five minutes.

 Please note, this script is in early development, please use at your own risk.
 I provide no guarantees of accuracy or functionality.